jeffjras/portfolio/README.md

 - 1st Place in the Best TCC 2018/2019 Award

 - 3rd Place in the Technology Course in Systems Analysis and Development

+- I have a virtual library with more than sixty books about IT filed

+- I have more than forty recent books printed about IT field

 <p align="center">
   <img  src="https://raw.githubusercontent.com/Trilokia/Trilokia/379277808c61ef204768a61bbc5d25bc7798ccf1/bottom_header.svg" color="black">